Étalon de Yennenga

 Étalon de Yennenga (English: Stallion of Yennenga) is an award bestowed to distinguished individuals involved with the Burkinabe's silver screen, awarded by the biannual Panafrican Film and Television Festival of Ouagadougou (FESPACO), in recognition of the grand prize for the Best Film.
 First commenced in 1972, it is considered the most prestigious award in African cinema.
+Since 2005, the top award is known as the Étalon d'or de Yennenga, and two further awards, the Étalon d'Argent de Yennenga (the Silver Stallion) and the Étalon de bronze de Yennenga (the Bronze Stallion) have also been awarded.

 History

-'Étalon de Yennenga' means Stallion of Yennenga in French and refers to Princess Yennenga.
+Étalon de Yennenga means Stallion of Yennenga in French and refers to the 12th century Princess Yennenga.
 The Mossi people, the main ethnic group in Burkina Faso, consider her a founder of the Mossi Kingdoms.
 The story of Yennenga dates back to the beginning of the 12th century in the Kingdom of Dagbon.
 King Nedega's daughter, Yennenga, was a horse-woman, and adept at using javelins, spears and bows.
-The physical award resembles Yennenga with her horse and weapon.